 Except for imported luxury goods and high-end electrical equipment such as beamers or imported laptops, more or less everything is cheaper in China than in Western Europe.
 Especially clothes can be bought at a very low price.
 Many shopping areas offer faked products (sometimes in extremely good quality).
 However, in many places where no prices are indicated you have to bargain about the price (see chapter below).

 Please note that when buying a faked product, especially at the airport in Paris, you can get into trouble.
 The fight against faked products is now at a point, that authorities can or will take away your purchase and will heavily fine you.

 A simple trick is, when it seems too expensive for you, to walk away from the vendor.
 If he or she doesn’t follow you, you know that your bid was too low.
 Please also note, always stay friendly and smile when bargaining.
-Once you agreed for a price, you have to buy the product.
-Otherwise you and the vendor will lose face.
+Once you agreed on a price, you have to buy the product.
+Otherwise, you and the vendor will lose face.

 LANGUAGE AND BEHAVIOUR

 Even in big cities like Beijing and Shanghai, it is most unlikely that you find English speaking taxi drivers or personnel in the shops.
-Therefore it is recommended to take a phrase book with you, where you can show what you need.
-Chinese people are mostly friendly and curious towards foreigners.
-However, Chinese are also very proud of their country and culture and some behaviour will be strange for travellers who come to China for the first time.
-In many places (even sometimes in public buses) people smoke a lot and for the non-smoker, China can be a terrible place.
+Therefore it is recommended to take a phrasebook with you, where you can show what you need.
+Chinese people are mostly friendly and curious toward foreigners.
+However, the Chinese are also very proud of their country and culture and some behaviour will be strange for travellers who come to China for the first time.
+In many places (even sometimes in public buses) people smoke a lot and for non-smoker, China can be a terrible place.

-Generally a tip of RMB 30 per person and day is reasonable.
-When you are in a tour group it is recommended that the group collects the tips and hands it to the guides and drivers in an envelope.
+Generally, a tip of RMB 30 per person and day is reasonable.
+When you are in a tour group it is recommended that the group collects the tips and hands them to the guides and drivers in an envelope.